forta-network/forta-bot-workshop/activity-3-flash-loan-with-losses/README.md

   vaultFactory: VaultFactory,
 ): HandleTransaction {
   return async function handleTransaction(txEvent: TransactionEvent) {
-    // report finding if detected a flash loan attack on the vault address const findings: Finding[] = []
+    // report finding if a flash loan attack on the vault address is detected const findings: Finding[] = []

     // 1.
 Check for Vault Address and AAVE involvement
     // 2.
 Check for Flash Loan
     // 3.
 Check for Loss of Funds for Vault Address
     // 4.
-Return finding if all 3 occured
+Create finding if all 3 occured

     return findings
   }